 In addition to paper-based homework, online tasks may be set.
-In-school ICT facilities will be made available during homework club and at break times and lunch times, where possible, for those pupils who do not have internet access at home.
+In-school ICT facilities will be made available during homework club and at lunch times, where possible, for those pupils who do not have internet access at home.

 Appendix 3: The Purpose of Homework